ansible/ansible/docsite/rst/playbooks_blocks.rst

         become_user: root

-In the example above the each of the 3 tasks will be executed after appending the `when` condition from the block and evaluating it in the task's context.
+In the example above, each of the 3 tasks will be executed after appending the `when` condition from the block and evaluating it in the task's context.
 Also they inherit the privilege escalation directives enabling "become to root" for all the enclosed tasks.